Mahfud MD: LGBTQ rights

-In his role as Coordinating Minister of Political, Legal and Security Affairs, Mahfud is explicitly homophobic, having called on lawmakers to pass amendments to the KUHP (Criminal Code) criminalizing several actions taken by consenting queer adults.
+In his role as Coordinating Minister of Political, Legal and Security Affairs, Mahfud has called on lawmakers to pass legislation that would curb the spread of LGBT activities.
 He has accused the Indonesian LGBT community of being a front for international organizations; however, he failed to tender evidence in favour of his allegations.
-He has publicly referred to LGBT Indonesians as demons that must be exterminated.
+He has also made a public statement that 'LGBT ideology' contradicts the religious values in Indonesia and should be resisted.
+Mahfud has broadly characterized homosexual conduct as being unconstitutional.
+His statement has also attracted condemnation from Nong Darol Mahmada, a member of the Liberal Islam Network.